LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins LLM platform

-LLM platforms log user interaction for retraining their models~\cite{openai_data_controls_Ffaqs}.
+\textbf{Inject misleading response.} LLM platforms log user interaction for retraining their models~\cite{openai_data_controls_Ffaqs}.
 Plugins could exploit that fact and include misleading or incorrect information in their responses.
 Note that plugin responses could also point LLMs to URLs which host misleading and incorrect information instead of directly including it in responses.